ishaansathaye/daily-problems/LeetCode/notes/leetnotes.md

 - Reverse the linked list from left to right
   - use prev, curr, and fast pointers
   - update fast first so that fast.next cannot be null
-  - algorithm to reversse is similar to reversing a linked list #206
+  - algorithm to reverse is similar to reversing a linked list #206
   - at the end prev points to end of reversed list and curr is at 1 past the end

 ## Flatten Binary Tree to Linked List